dww100/nc3rs-r-tutorial/docs/data_from_files.md

 ![First lines of Titanic Kaggle training dataset](images/head-titanic-train.png)

-Notice how when more columns are provided in the data than there is space to show the rows are split and referenced using an index/row name - the number before the data on each line.
+Notice how when more columns are provided in the data than there is space to display the rows are split and referenced using an index/row name - the number before the data on each line.

-Try using the help to find out how to show a different number of lines.
+Try using the help to find out how to display a different number of lines.

 The `names` command lists all of the columns in the data: